-Fabricademy is co-organised by the TextileLab Amsterdam at Waag Society and part of the researched activities of the European project: Textile & Clothing Business Labs (TCBL), that aims to renew the European Textile & Clothing sector by exploring new ways to design, make, work together and invent new business models.
+Fabricademy is co-organised by the TextileLab Amsterdam at Waag and part of the researched activities of the European project: Textile & Clothing Business Labs (TCBL), that aims to renew the European Textile & Clothing sector by exploring new ways to design, make, work together and invent new business models.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement no. 646133.